The Winning Formula Needed to Thrive in the New Shale Order

 By: Adnan Khan, Nicholas Carnrite & Kyle Vano

 Oil and Gas Industry

-Investor apathy, hesitant capital markets and crushing debt challenged the industry long before COVID-19 global pandemic smashed demand and crushed crude prices this year.
+Investor apathy, hesitant capital markets, and crushing debt challenged the industry long before the COVID-19 global pandemic smashed demand and crushed crude prices this year.

 History doesn’t repeat, but it often rhymes